devchallenges-io/curriculum/introduction/projects/4-fullstack.md

   - To enhance security in your full-stack applications, implement measures such as user authentication (e.g., JWT tokens), two-factor authentication, rate limiting to prevent abuse, and regular security audits of both frontend and backend components.
 ---

-# Full-stack Projects: The Key to Becoming a Successful Full-Stack Developer

 ## Introduction

 Full-stack development is a crucial part of modern web development.
 It combines both front-end and back-end technologies to create fully functional applications.
 As businesses rely more on digital solutions, the demand for skilled full-stack developers is increasing in the tech industry.